Quattro04/my-portfolio-nuxt2/content/blog/2023-05-27-serving-mp3-file-with-node-js-using-range-header.md

 ```

 W﻿e can see that we have one endpoint: /songs/:name, where request will come in for the song.
 In our /public/songs folder, we have best-song.mp3 file, which we will send to user in chunks in this example.

+Let's implement the endpoint so it will do just that.